fourthetrees/occupant-query/README.md

 # occupant-query

-A simple elm app for displaying auto-generated queries on web kiosks.
+A simple elm app for displaying auto-generated queries on web kiosks and recording responses.

 ## Features